DEADLINE: Friday, January 31, 2014, 5:00 pm.

 Transcripts: Applicants may submit unofficial transcripts from UNC (copy and paste or snapshot from ConnectCarolina); applicants who recently transferred from other universities must submit an official transcript.

-This year the Center is requiring hard copy applications to be submitted in person (not via mail) to:
+This year the Center is requiring hard copy applications to be submitted to:

 Carolina Center for the Study of the Middle East and Muslim Civilizations